 The texts and the message from your friend are probably admissible in court to prove the existence of the loan.
 Other useful evidence would be testimony from other people that were present when you made the verbal agreement.
 Evidence showing that you actually gave the money to your friend (such as...Read more »

 If you are referring to a third party intentionally taking actions so one party would breach a contract, then this is frequently referred to as "tortious interference with contract" or "tortious interference with a business relationship".
-You can try to use these keywords to search for more...Read more »
+You can try to use these keywords to...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.